TNolan01/tommy1/README.md

 ​
 ### **Programming resources**
-<p>Aside from the Code Institute content for this section I used the following resources.</p>
+<p>Aside from the Code Institute content for this section I used the following resources. </p>
-<p>I have used the Boutique Ado project walkthrough as the basis for the Stripe and Checkout functions in this project.</p>
+<p>I have used the Boutique Ado project walkthrough as the basis for the Stripe and Checkout functions in this project. </p>
+<p>I adapted a piece of code I found at https://codepen.io/bengoddard which I used on the content_us.html to create the 'Opening Hours' table on that page. </p>
+<p>In the Marketing App Views.py I used a piece of code for the 'Newsletter email sending function'.
+I found this on an old PP5 Project by Joanna Goska, https://github.com/JoGorska, it originated from https://docs.djangoproject.com/en/3.2/topics/email/#preventing-header-injection. </p>

 - [Stack Overflow](https://stackoverflow.com/)
 - [CodeMy.Com on YouTube](https://www.youtube.com/watch?v=HHx3tTQWUx0&list=PLCC34OHNcOtqW9BJmgQPPzUpJ8hl49AGy&index=2)